 - Adrenal-dependent Cushing disease.

-The pituitary gland is responsible for making a number of hormones, including the ACTH (adrenocorticotropic hormones), this particular hormone passes through the bloodstream and reaches the adrenal glands in return the adrenal glands produce cortisol.
+The pituitary gland is responsible for making several hormones, including the ACTH (adrenocorticotropic hormones), this particular hormone passes through the bloodstream and reaches the adrenal glands in return the adrenal glands produce cortisol.

-But no need to worry about pituitary tumors.
-Dogs’ adrenal gland tumors can be identified by blood tests and ACTH stimulation tests.
-The doctors do various tests to confirm whether it is an adrenal tumor or a pituitary tumor.
+But no need to worry about pituitary tumours.
+Dogs’ adrenal gland tumours can be identified by blood tests and ACTH stimulation tests4.

 After observing the blood clots, testing adrenal low dose, urinary tract infections, presence of excessive cortisol, and other symptoms the doctor starts the treatment of the dog to reduce the severe illness and increased risk.